qri-io/rfcs/text/0016-revise_transform_processing.md

 `download` is an example of a _special function_.
 Special functions are predefined function names and signatures the Qri environment knows to look for.
 Unlike our current transform functions, special functions have varying signatures, which must be conveyed through documentation.
 If a transform script defines a special function, Qri will call it and place the return value of the function at `context.[special_function_name]` before calling the main `transform` function.
 The main `transform` now also has access to the result of all _special function_ calls via the passed in `context`.

 `context` is designed to solve the issue of moving state around during a transform.
 All special functions will accept a `context` argument.
-The Qri environment will populate `context` with necessary transfrom state such as `transform.config` and `transform.secret` values. `context` also has an API for passing arbitrary user data via `context.set("key", Value)` and `context.get("key")`.
+The Qri environment will populate `context` with necessary transform state such as `transform.config` and `transform.secret` values. `context` also has an API for passing arbitrary user data via `context.set("key", Value)` and `context.get("key")`.

 _Note: Most special functions will not be able to reference reference state that another function procduces–even via context–because many special functions and will be called in parallel._

 As a special function, `download` now has a unique signature that more closely matches it's intention.
-Download is intented to _download things_.
+Download is intended to _download things_.
 It has no access to the input dataset, which is denoted by the signature.
 Download should do network stuff, then return the results for further processing in `transform`.
 Transform should modify the dataset, so it's provided a dataset param.
 All of this will need to be thoroughly documented, (and ideally made as a "tab completion" in the Qri frontend editor), but this change helps convey intended use.

 Making the return value of `download` available at `context.download` also helps clarify to the user that by the time `transform` is executing, the qri environment has already called download.
 This clarifies both what is doing the calling, and when it's been called.

 A side effect of these changes, transform scripts now must define a `transform` function if they wish to have any effect on a dataset.
-Reducing a transform to this single requirement will make for a consistant point of entry that's easier for both humans and machines to reason about.
+Reducing a transform to this single requirement will make for a consistent point of entry that's easier for both humans and machines to reason about.

 ### Remove `return ds` requirement

 An additional change I'd like to make is to make the return value of `transform` optional.
 Users should be free to simply mutate the passed in `ds` dataset, and have that committed as the result.
-We'll keep the explict `return ds` as an option in the event that scripts wish to return a distinct dataset object from the one passed in.
-(This currently isn't possible in Qri as we haven't provided a way to construct a dataset within a transform script, but there's a high likelyhood this functionality will be introduced in the future.)
+We'll keep the explicit `return ds` as an option in the event that scripts wish to return a distinct dataset object from the one passed in.
+(This currently isn't possible in Qri as we haven't provided a way to construct a dataset within a transform script, but there's a high likelihood this functionality will be introduced in the future.)

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation